NLnetLabs/rpki-doc/source/krill/architecture.rst

 Used Disk Space
 ---------------

-Krill stores all of its data under the ``DATA_DIR``.
+Krill stores all of its data under the ``DATA_DIR`` specified in the configuration file.
 For users who will operate a CA under an RIR / NIR parent the following sub-directories are relevant:

 +-----------------+------------------------------------------------------------+
 | Directory       | Contents                                                   |